munificent/game-programming-patterns/book/subclass-sandbox.markdown

     with a particle system.
 That makes sense when every power needs its own unique state.
-But let's say that the particle system is a <a class="pattern" href="singleton.html">Singleton</a>, and every power will be sharing the same one.
+But let's say that the particle system is a <a class="pattern" href="singleton.html">Singleton</a>, and every power will be sharing the same state.

-    In that case, we can make the state private to the base class, but also make it <span name="singleton">*static*</span>.
+    In that case, we can make the state private to the base class and also make it <span name="singleton">*static*</span>.
 The game will still have to make sure that it initializes the state, but it only has to initialize the `Superpower` *class* once for the entire game, and not each instance.

     <aside name="singleton">

-    Keep in mind that this still has many of the problems of a singleton: you've got some state shared between lots and lots of objects (all of the `Superpower` instances).
-The particle system is encapsulated, so it isn't globally *visible* which is good, but it can still make reasoning about powers harder because they can all poke at the same object.
+    Keep in mind that this still has many of the problems of a singleton.
+You've got some state shared between lots and lots of objects (all of the `Superpower` instances).
+The particle system is encapsulated, so it isn't globally *visible*, which is good, but it can still make reasoning about powers harder because they can all poke at the same object.

     </aside>